kollokollo/X11Basic/doc/x11basic-ideas.md

 ## encryption

-The enhancements and new ideas concerning cryptography must be held separately from the master branch, because the can cause problems on US export limitations on sourceforge (I think)...
+The enhancements and new ideas concerning cryptography must be held separately from the master branch, because they can cause problems on US export limitations on sourceforge (I think)...

     err=KEYGEN(typ%,pubkey$,privkey$)

-# Incompatible Aenderungen:
+# Incompatible changes:

-* xbasic und xbasic.exe umbenennen in x11basic und x11basic.exe
-(vielleicht mit einem link von xbasic)
+* rename X11-Basic, make the name of the excecutables more unique. xbasic und xbasic.exe umbenennen in x11basic und x11basic.exe (vielleicht mit einem link von xbasic)